A Rich History

-Since then, W & H Gidden has continued to exemplify the timeless qualities of English tradition and craftsmanship upon which our reputation was built.
+Since then, everything W & H Gidden has made exemplifies the timeless qualities of English tradition and craftsmanship upon which our reputation has been built.

 200 Years of Craftsmanship

 W & H Gidden stands for British quality, tradition, and elegance.
-The classic designs of our range of goods reflect this philosophy.
-All of our goods are made to exacting standards of quality and finish, using the finest materials sourced from England, and draw on the craftsmanship and skills developed and perfected over many decades in the production of some of the finest saddles and bridles in the world.
-W & H Gidden goods include bags and weekenders, writing materials and small leather goods for men and women.
+The classic designs of our range of leather goods reflect this philosophy.
+All are made to exacting standards of quality and finish, using the finest materials, and draw on the craftsmanship and skills developed and perfected over many decades in the production of some of the finest saddles and bridles in the world.
+W & H Gidden leather goods include wallets, purses, journals, notebooks, briefcases, clutches, document cases, hand bags, tote bags, and travel bags for men and women.

 Every item we make bears the stamp of W & H Gidden, discreetly authenticating the quality of the materials and our meticulous attention to detail.